-Blueberries are delightful fresh from the garden, but the Native American shrubs only produce if the temperature drops below 45 degrees Fahrenheit (7 degrees C.) for a sufficient number of days every year.
+Blueberries are delightful fresh from the garden, but the Native American shrubs only produce if the temperature drops below 45 degrees Fahrenheit (7 C.) for a sufficient number of days every year.
 The period of low temperatures is critical to the next season’s fruiting.
 This can be an issue for zone 8 blueberries.
 Can blueberries grow in zone 8?
 Some types can, but not all.
 For information about growing blueberries in zone 8, read on.

 Zone 8 Blueberry Bushes

 The issue is not so much the temperature as the shrub’s chill hour requirement.
-A chill hour is defined as an hour that the temperature drops below 45 degrees Fahrenheit (7 degrees C.) Each type of blueberry has its own chill hour requirement.
+A chill hour is defined as an hour that the temperature drops below 45 degrees Fahrenheit (7 C.) Each type of blueberry has its own chill hour requirement.

-Your climate meets a shrub’s chill hour requirement if temperatures drop below 45 degrees (7 degrees C.) for the number of days specified.
+Your climate meets a shrub’s chill hour requirement if temperatures drop below 45 degrees (7 C.) for the number of days specified.
 If you start growing blueberries and temperatures do not stay low long enough, the bushes won’t fruit the following year.

 Types of Blueberries for Zone 8